Abington Friends Meeting House

 Abington Friends Meeting House is a Quaker meeting house located in Jenkintown, Pennsylvania.

+History

 The original meeting house was established from 1698 to 1699, with land and a 100 pounds sterling donated by John Barnes.
 In 1784, a separate school building was established for the Abington Friends School.

+The 200th anniversary of the school was celebrated on May 11, 1899.
+The principal at that time, Louis H. Ambler, "spoke of the importance of celebrating the events surrounding the early settlement of Friends in this country" (the United States).
+Elizabeth R. Cox read a poem by Ellwood Roberts, entitled "Abington," and William J. Buck spoke about the school's early history.